-- have heart conditions or a family history of early heart disease or sudden death - have structural heart defects or hardening of blood vessels (atherosclerosis) - have an overactive thyroid - have problems with fainting, dizziness, chest pain or irregular heart beat - · have high blood pressure - have extreme exercise demands - have a seizure disorder that is not well controlled - have hallucinations (seeing or hearing things that are not there) - have psychiatric conditions such as depression or bipolar disorder - have glaucoma (an eye disease) - use alcohol to excess or street drugs - have allergies or bad reactions to dextroamphetamine or any other medications - are currently pregnant (or plan to become pregnant) or are breast-feeding
+- have heart conditions or a family history of early heart disease or sudden death - have structural heart defects or hardening of blood vessels (atherosclerosis) - have an overactive thyroid - have problems with fainting, dizziness, chest pain or irregular heart beat - · have high blood pressure - have extreme exercise demands - have a seizure disorder that is not well controlled - have hallucinations (seeing or hearing things that are not there) - have psychiatric conditions such as depression or bipolar disorder - have glaucoma (an eye disease)

+- · use alcohol to excess or street drugs - have allergies or bad reactions to methylphenidate or any other medications - are currently pregnant (or plan to become pregnant) or are breast-feeding

-What special instructions should I follow while using dextroamphetamine?
+What special instructions should I follow while using methylphenidate?

 - Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain assessments and tests (for example: reports from teachers, AD/HD rating scales, height, weight, pulse, blood pressure, electrocardiogram (EKG)) to check how you are responding to dextroamphetamine. - Do not allow anyone else to use your medication.
+Your doctor may order certain assessments and tests (for example: reports from teachers, AD/HD rating scales, height, weight, pulse, blood pressure, electrocardiogram (EKG)) to check how you are responding to methylphenidate. - Do not allow anyone else to use your medication.

-What should I do if I forget to take a dose of dextroamphetamine?
+What should I do if I forget to take a dose of methylphenidate?

-If you take dextroamphetamine regularly and you forget to take it, take it as soon as you remember.
-If it is more than 4 hours after your regularly scheduled dose, skip the missed dose and continue with your regular schedule.
+If you take this form of methylphenidate regularly and you forget to take it, take it as soon as you remember.
+If it is more than 4 hours after your regularly scheduled dose, skip the missed dose and continue with your regular schedule the next day.
 Do NOT double your next dose.
+Your doctor may prescribe short-acting methylphenidate for you to use in this situation or when a long duration of action of the medication is not needed.

-What storage conditions are needed for dextroamphetamine?
+What storage conditions are needed for methylphenidate?